-In 2016, the Kraft Foods Group, Inc. TIP Plan ("the (legacy) TIP Plan") merged with the Plan.
-Company contributions made to certain participants in the (legacy) TIP Plan for periods prior to May 1, 2012 are fully vested.
-Otherwise, a participant who is designated by the Company as part of a bargaining unit previously part of Kraft Foods Group, Inc. will vest in the Kraft Heinz Matching Contributions account and non-elective contributions account based on the participant's years of vesting service in accordance with the following schedule:
+A participant who is designated by the Company as part of a bargaining unit previously part of Kraft Foods Group, Inc. will vest in the Kraft Heinz Matching Contributions account and non-elective contributions account based on the participant's years of vesting service in accordance with the following schedule:

 Years of Service Vested Percentage

-Less than 2 - %
+Less than 2

-2 but less than 3 25%
+2 but less than 3 25 %

-3 but less than 4 50%
+3 but less than 4 50 %

-4 but less than 5 75%
+4 but less than 5 75 %

-5 or more 100%
+5 or more 100 %

 A participant who is designated by the Company as part of a bargaining unit previously part of H.J.
-Heinz Holding Corporation ("Heinz") generally will vest in the Kraft Heinz Matching Contributions account, non-elective contributions account, age-related contributions account and supplemental contributions account (if any) after three years of service.
+Heinz Company ("Heinz") generally will vest in the Kraft Heinz Matching Contributions account, non-elective contributions account, age-related contributions account, and supplemental contributions account (if any) after three years of service.

-However, regardless of a participant's years of service, a participant will become 100% vested in his or her Kraft Heinz Matching Contributions account, non-elective contributions account, age-related contributions account and supplemental contributions account, as applicable, if the participant reaches age 65 while employed by the Company, or if the participant terminates employment with the Company after the beginning of the year in which he or she reaches age 55, due to disability or death, or due to an applicable company-designated job elimination, plant shutdown or closing of a unit, permanent layoff in connection with a reduction in force, or sale or other disposition of all or a portion of a business or product line to a purchaser, transferee, or acquirer.
+However, regardless of a participant's years of service, a participant will become 100% vested in his or her Kraft Heinz Matching Contributions account, non-elective contributions account, age-related contributions account, and supplemental contributions account, as applicable, if the participant reaches age 65 while employed by the Company, or if the participant terminates employment with the Company after the beginning of the year in which he or she reaches age 55, due to disability or death, or due to an applicable company-designated job elimination, plant shutdown or closing of a unit, permanent layoff in connection with a reduction in force, or sale or other disposition of all or a portion of a business or product line to a purchaser, transferee, or acquirer.